Planned Vehicle Restrictions Updated, New Roadways Added

 - I-79 from I-80 to I-90.

-Effective at 12:00 midnight on Thursday, February 24, vehicle restrictions are planned for the following roadways at Tier 1 of the commonwealth's weather event vehicle restriction plan:
+Effective at 12:00 midnight on Thursday, February 24, vehicle restrictions are planned for the following roadways at Tier 1 of the commonwealth's weather event vehicle restriction plan (PDF):

 - U.S. 22 from I-78 to the New Jersey border;